krmohammed/alx-higher_level_programming/0x0A-python-inheritance/README.md

 Brief summary of each task
 - Task 0: Returns the list of available attributes and methods of an object.
 - Task 1: Inherits from a list and prints the list sorted in ascending order.
+- Task 2: Checks if an object is an instance of a specified class.

 ## Prerequisites